ceritium/ohmychart/README.md

 ## Warning

-I strongly recommend use a read-only user to connect to the database to avoid deletes, updates or inserts.
+ohmychart run all the queries in a transaction with auto rollback, but anyway I strongly recommend use a read-only user to connect to the database.

 ## Usage